mercadopago/devsite-docs/guides/woocommerce/integration-test.en.md

 11. Click on **Save and continue**.
 12. Access Mercado Pago and log in to the buyer's test account created in step 3.
 ----[mlb]----
 13. In the same window logged in as a buyer, access your store and make a purchase by providing test information such as CPF, RG, phone, and email from the buyer's test account.
-Also, use the test cards available in the [documentation](/developers/en/docs/woocommerce/additional-content/your-integrations/test/cards) corresponding.
+Also, use the test cards available in the [corresponding documentation](/developers/en/docs/woocommerce/additional-content/your-integrations/test/cards).

 ------------
 ----[mla, mpe, mco, mlm, mco, mlu, mlc]----